Kansas AG sues Biden Administration over new immigration policy

 TOPEKA, Kan.
-(KSNT) – The Kansas Attorney General (AG) has filed a lawsuit against the Biden Administration over changes made to immigration visa rules.
+(KSNT) – Kansas Attorney General Kris Kobach has filed a lawsuit against the Biden Administration over changes made to immigration visa rules.

 The AG’s Office says it filed the lawsuit over a new U.S. Department of Homeland Security (DHS) program it says unlawfully creates a path to citizenship for immigrants.
 A total of 18 other states have also joined the lawsuit.